gwsetra/Technical_2/README.md

 ### Facts:
 1. Event logs are expensive.
-2. Tracking new events or modifying existing events is costly.
+2. Tracking new events or modifying existing events is costly from engineering perspective.

 ### Questions:
 1. Has the backend team ever produced events before?